What We Do

 -

-One-on-One visits to Home Care Package recipients in the following regions: Southern Metro, Western Metro, Northern Metro and Eastern Metro
+One-on-One visits to Home Care Package recipients in the following regions: Sothern Metro, Western Metro, Northern Metro and Eastern Metro.

 -

-The Department of Families, Fairness and Housing provides funding to eligible organisations to provide respite for unpaid carers in 2022-23.
+The Department of Families, Fairness and Housing provides funding to eligible organisations to provide respite for unpaid carers from 2023 through to 30 June 2025.

 SCAA will tailor services that respond to the needs of Serbian carers and provide different options in order to choose what is best for them.
 This means the activities will be according to their need and also at the time and location suitable to them.